Redfrog80/Capsher-Game-Jam-Spring-2023/README.md

 # Capsher-Game-Jam-Spring-2023

 ## Starship Renegade (undecided name)

-# (Test documentation with some formatting)  fill in the blanks

 This is a game built entirely with Python’s PyGame library.
 The player is a ship trying to survive and defeat the queen of the aliens – but with a twist for the player to discover during gameplay.
 An executable for Windows has been provided for ease of access.